MaximilianAlgehed/DAT235Projekt/ProblemDescription.md

 their ultimate probability space (?) semantics.
-What we could do for finite (or maybe countable?) domains is to use some Haskell logic programming library to construct candiates for the probability distributions from a QPN.
+What we could do for finite (or maybe countable?) domains is to use some Haskell logic programming library to construct candidates for the probability distributions from a QPN.
 This could be done in a straight forward way as all a QPN is is a series of constraints on the probability distribution